-Dean Sundaram is a specialist in areas including agency problems, executive compensation, corporate finance, derivatives pricing, and credit risk and credit derivatives.
-He has published extensively in mathematical economics, decision theory, and game theory.
-His research has appeared in leading academic journals in finance and economic theory, as well as in several practitioner-oriented journals.
+Dean Sundaram’s work in finance spans a number of areas including agency problems, executive compensation, corporate finance, derivatives pricing, and credit risk and credit derivatives.
+He has also published extensively in mathematical economics, decision theory, and game theory.
+His research has appeared in leading academic journals in finance and economics, as well as in several practitioner-oriented journals.
 He is the author of two books: A First Course in Optimization Theory (Cambridge University Press, 1996) and Derivatives: Principles and Practice (McGraw-Hill, 2010).

 Dean Sundaram has taught courses across Stern’s Undergraduate, MBA, PhD, and Executive Education programs.
 Of all the awards he has received over the years, he is most proud of being the inaugural recipient of Stern’s Distinguished Teaching Award in 2007.
 He has a long record of service to the School and the University, including as chair of the Tenured and Tenure-track Faculty Senators Council and as a member of NYU’s Presidential Search Committee in 2014.

 As Dean and Vice Dean, Dean Sundaram has led the launch of multiple new degree programs, including two one-year MBA programs, a number of specialized master’s programs, and the extension of the School’s New York City-based Executive MBA program to Washington, DC.
 He has overseen Stern’s entry into online education and the establishment of several new, high-profile initiatives at the intersection of entrepreneurship and technology, notably the Endless Frontier Labs.
 He also established the School’s first Office of Diversity and Inclusion.